Effects of resource competition on evolution and adaptive radiation: Formulating the model

-After the sorting, the species who has the largest gaining effectiveness has no competitor for the most difficult to gain part of resource $i$ and hence harvests $R_i\cdot(\sigma_{1i}-\sigma_{2i})$ solely.
-Then species begin competition for the resources.
-The \myf~and the \mys~species share the next part of $i$-th resource, namely $(\sigma_{2i} - \sigma_{3i})R_i$.
-Each species income is proportional to its gaining effectiveness and abundance.
-Hence \myf~species harvests $R_i\sigma_{1i}n_1/(\sigma_{1i}n_1+\sigma_{2i}n_2)$.
-The same for the \mys~species.
-Then by including the next species we share next parts of the resource.
-At the last step $R_i\cdot \sigma_{Mi}$ is shared among all species.
-This principle is illustrated in Fig. \ref{fig1_distribution}.
-Such sorting and consequential resource distribution should be performed for all resources independently.
-In terms of the resource availability $h_{\mu i}$ the proposed model can be written as follows:
+To calculate resource availability $h_{\mu i}$ for resource $i$, we first sort the species by descending $i$-th resource harvesting effectiveness: $\sigma_{1i}>\sigma_{2i}>...>\sigma_{Mi}$.
+After sorting, the species with the largest harvesting effectiveness has no competitor for the part of resource $i$ that is the most difficult to gain, and hence harvests $R_i\cdot(\sigma_{1i}-\sigma_{2i})$ solely.
+Then the species begin competition for the remaining resource $i$.
+The \myf~and the \mys~species share the next part of the $i$-th resource, namely $(\sigma_{2i} - \sigma_{3i})R_i$.
+Each species income is proportional to its harvesting effectiveness and abundance, which matches Ref.~\cite{PhysRevLett.118.048103}.
+Hence, the \myf~species harvests $R_i\sigma_{1i}n_1/(\sigma_{1i}n_1+\sigma_{2i}n_2)$ and the \mys~species harvests $R_i\sigma_{2i}n_2/(\sigma_{1i}n_1+\sigma_{2i}n_2)$.
+The next species are then included, and the next accessible parts of the resource are distributed.
+At the last step, $R_i\cdot \sigma_{Mi}$ is shared among all species.
+This principle is illustrated in Fig.~\ref{fig1_distribution}.
+Such sorting of harvesting effectiveness $\sigma_{\mu i}$ and consequential resource distribution should be performed for all resources independently.
+In terms of the resource availability $h_{\mu i}$, the proposed model can be written as follows:

 where